AnujSinghML/Aspect-Based-Sentiment-Analysis-ABSA-/README.md

  Running the Predictor Toolkit

 Installation
-Clone this repository and install the required packages using pip Ensure you have the datasets (Restaurants_Train_v2.csv and restaurants-trial.csv) in the root directory.
+Clone this repository and install the required packages using pip.
+Ensure you have the datasets (Restaurants_Train_v2.csv and restaurants-trial.csv) in the root directory.

 Usage: